tblondelle/DataVisualisationProject/README.md

 ## State of the art

+We can find recepies in cooking books or on specialised websites.
+The way recepies are represented on websites or in cooking books is similar :

+* List of ingredients
+* List of tools
+* Number of portions
+* Other informations
+* List of different steps to perform

+iamge : Mettre deux exemples : le scan d'un livre et la capture d'un site

+The possibilities given by interactivity of the internet are not used in the visualisation : a recepie from a website can be printed without making any difference.

 ## Solution

+The idea we had is to visualise recepies like a tree.
+Several branches merge in

+image :

 ## Choice of design
+sequentiel, pas temporel
+reprendre les idées du 5 sheet design.

 ## Technical choices

 ## Data
 Formatage, source

 ## Description of the visualisation